stolostron/library-go/docs/applier.md

 The template support the [text/template](https://golang.org/pkg/text/template/) framework and so you can use statements defined in that framework.
 As the [Mastermind/sprig](https://github.com/Masterminds/sprig) is also loaded, you can use any functions defined by that framework.
 By enriching the [templatefunction.go](../pkg/templateprocessor/templatefunction.go), you can also develop your own functions.
 Check for example the function `toYaml` in the [templatefunction.go](../pkg/templateprocessor/templatefunction.go).
+Available functions:
+- `toYaml` which marshal a Go object to yaml.
+- `encodeBase64` which base64 encode a string, but `b64enc` from sprig can be used.
+- `include` which include a template.
 A `_helpers.tpl` file can also be added to define your own functions.
 The resources are read by an Go object satisfying the [TemplateReader](../pkg/templateprocessor/templateProcessor.go) reader.
 The reader is embedded in a applier.TemplateProcessor object